Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 - Run [09-resource-server-check-permission-by-role]
 - Run [10-client-access-resource-server-check-permission-by-role]

-Use web browser to access `http://localhost:8080/client/resource-server-1/role/resource-server-1-role-1`.
-It should return `Hi, this is resource-server-1.
+Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/role/resource-server-1-role-1`.
+After log in, it should return `Hi, this is resource-server-1.
 You can access my endpoint: /role/resource-server-1-role-1`, which means client-1 can access resource-server-1's `/role/resource-server-1-role-1` endpoint.

-Use web browser to access `http://localhost:8080/client/resource-server-1/role/resource-server-1-role-2`.
-It should return `500` error, which means client-1 can not access resource-server-1's `/role/resource-server-1-role-2` endpoint.
+Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/role/resource-server-1-role-2`.
+After log in, it should return `500` error, which means client-1 can not access resource-server-1's `/role/resource-server-1-role-2` endpoint.

 We only assigned user-1 to resource-server-1-scope-1, not assign user-1 to resource-server-1-scope-2, so in access token, the `roles` claim only contains `resource-server-1-scope-1`.